mididings/mididings/README.md

 Documentation is currently being worked on, the original [homepage][original-home] & [documentation][original-docs] are valuable resources.

+## Support

+There is a [mailing list][mailing-list] at Google Groups for any discussion concerning mididings, including help requests and bug reports.

+To post to the list, send mail to <mididings@googlegroups.com>.

 ## License

 mididings is available under the terms of the